itamarizen/RaspberryPi4/README.md

 # RaspberryPi4
 This Raspberry Pi 4 repository aims to serve as a wheelchair obstacle avoidance system.

-# DOTO - edit the blow
+# DOTO - edit the below

 Overview: Provide a brief overview of the project and its goals, such as creating a system that uses Raspberry Pi 4 to help people with mobility impairments navigate through obstacles.